microsoft/vscode-docs/blogs/2017/08/07/emmet-2.0.md

 This modular approach has allowed us to:

 - Provide Emmet abbreviation expansions in the suggestion/auto-completion list.
-- Provide multi cursor support for most of the Emmet actions
+- Provide multi cursor support for most of the Emmet actions.
 - Provide more efficient parsing of documents using VS Code specific APIs for Emmet actions that need parsed files.
+- Pull the Emmet integration in VS Code from the core to an extension.

 ## Replacing use of Tab for expanding Emmet abbreviations

-Many of our users had two main issues with using the `kbstyle(Tab)` key as a keyboard shortcut for the **Emmet: Expand Abbreviation**:
+Many of our users had two issues with using the `kbstyle(Tab)` key as a keyboard shortcut for the **Emmet: Expand Abbreviation**:

 * Unexpected Emmet expansions occurring when the user wanted to just add an indent using the `kbstyle(Tab)` key.
 * Items from the suggestion list getting inserted when the user actually wanted to expand an Emmet abbreviation.